-"F" or "B" visa) must conform to the following procedures:
+Prospective non-immigrant students (students holding an "F" or "B" visa) must conform to the following procedures:

-- 3. Have adequate monetary funds to cover their entire expenses tuition, housing, and other living costs. - 4.
+- 1. Be over 18 years of age. - Demonstrate a sufficient grasp of English to deal with lecture, reading and understanding at the college freshman level.
+A score between 450-500 on the "Test of English as a Foreign Language" (TOEFL) will meet this requirement. - 3.
+Have adequate monetary funds to cover their entire expenses tuition, housing, and other living costs. - 4.
 Have a local sponsor who is a permanent resident of the Los Angeles Community College District. - Have submitted all required documents for admission by July 15, for the Fall semester, and December 15, for the Spring semester. - Plan to arrive at the College at least one week prior to the date of enrollment.
 The College cannot assure registration unless the student meets these requirements.